siddhi-io/www/en/docs/docs/query-guide.md

 insert into TempSream;
 ```

-Statistics are reported for this Siddhi application as shown in the extract below.
+The statistics reported via console log will be as follows.

 <details>
   <summary>Click to view the extract</summary>